-The question, “What was that sexual experience really about?” may be the most basic, and could take a while to sort out.
+The question, “What was that sexual experience really about?” may be the most basic, and could take a while to process.
 It implies other questions, like:

 - Was the other person in a position of power or authority over me?

 - Was I manipulated into doing sexual things, or into believing I wanted to, even when I really didn’t?

 - Did sexual activity change what had been a positive relationship into one that involved secrecy and shame?

 - Was the other person using me and not really considering my experience or my needs?

 - Did the other person take advantage of vulnerabilities I had at the time – feeling isolated and lonely, feeling excited and curious but ignorant about sex?

 These questions speak to possible exploitation, betrayal, and disregard for your well-being – experiences that can cause a variety of problems, right away and moving forward.

 Also, if you were a child, these questions apply to experiences with other children or teenagers, not just adults.
 No matter how old the other person was, if dominance, manipulation, exploitation, betrayal or disregard for your well-being were involved, the experiences(s) may have contributed to problems in your life now.